 Adding a CNAME Record

-CNAME records are a type of DNS record you can use to point a hostname to another hostname such as pointing calendar.yourdomain.com to ghs.google.com.
+CNAME records are a type of DNS record you can use to point a hostname to another hostname such as pointing calendar.example.com to ghs.google.com.
 CNAME records aren't needed by most users, but there situations where you will wnat to create a CNAME record for your domain.

 In this example, we will point the CNAME of calendar to ghs.google.com.
 This will allow anyone that goes to calendar.imhsupport.com to be automatically re-directed to our Google Calendar.